grid-line

 On the other hand, AI is set to create hundreds of thousands of new jobs.
 And yet millions of people have already been replaced by robots.

-Regardless, as AI continues to advance and be adopted, its impact on the global workforce — positive or negative — will only increase.
+Regardless, as AI continues to advance and be adopted, its impact on the global workforce (both positive and negative) will only increase.

 Stop Guessing, Start Growing 🚀